Breadcrumb

 For additional information on the John A. Knauss National Sea Grant Fellowship, please contact: sgproposal@ucsd.edu

-- Coastal Management & Digital Coast Fellowship
+- NOAA Coastal Management & Digital Coast Fellowship

-The Coastal Management Fellowship was established in 1996 to provide on-the-job education and training opportunities in coastal resource management and policy for postgraduate students and to provide project assistance to state coastal zone management programs.
+The NOAA Coastal Management Fellowship was established in 1996 to provide on-the-job education and training opportunities in coastal resource management and policy for postgraduate students and to provide project assistance to state coastal zone management programs.
 The program matches postgraduate students with state coastal zone programs to work on projects proposed by the state and selected by the fellowship sponsor, the National Oceanic and Atmospheric Administration (NOAA) Office for Coastal Management.

 The NOAA Digital Coast Fellowship was established in 2012 to provide on-the-job education and training opportunities in coastal resource management and policy for postgraduate students and to provide technical assistance to help advance the goals of the Digital Coast and its partner organizations.
 Up to three fellows are placed with Digital Coast Partner organizations every other year, in the even years.